Lightning-AI/LitLogger/README.md

 ```

 ### PyTorch Lightning example
 PyTorch Lightning now comes with LitLogger natively built in.
-It's also built by the PyTorch Lightning team for guaranteed fast performance at 10,000+ GPU scale.
+It's also built by the PyTorch Lightning team for guaranteed fast performance at multi-node GPU scale.

 ```python
 from lightning import Trainer